franziskawich/3-column-preview-card-component/README.md

   }
 ```

-I have found out that the vertical-align property can have the value text-bottom, which was very helpful to align the icons next to my headings like I wanted them to have.
-I used the ch unit for the first time and probably will use it again because it seems quite practical for some situations.
+I have found out that the vertical-align property can have the value text-bottom, which was very helpful for aligning the icons next to my headings the way I wanted them.
+I used the ch unit for the first time and will probably use it again as it seems to be quite practical for some situations.

 I had the problem that my attribution was right next to my content but I wanted it to be on the next row.
 Flex-wrap and a flex-basis of 100% for my content solved the problem.